dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 \infrule{isCompatibleMonadNotCommut(M_1, M_2) \andalso \vee \andalso isCompatibleMonadNotCommut(M_2, M_1)}{isCompatibleMonad(M_1, M_2)}

+{>> This is a rather non-standard way of specifying rules.
+The conventional way is to have two rules, one for each case. <<}

 Having defined the monad compatibility, it is worth looking back at the compatibility of function types.
 Intuitively, if $isCompatible(T_1, T_2)$,
 $T_1$ has at most the effects of $T_2$, potentially less, but not more.
 Since